sigstore/cosign/doc/cosign_attest-blob.md

       --output-signature string           write the signature to FILE --predicate string                  path to the predicate file.
-      --rekor-url string                  [EXPERIMENTAL] address of rekor STL server (default "https://rekor.sigstore.dev") --rfc3161-timestamp-bundle string   write everything required to verify the blob to a FILE --sk                                whether to use a hardware security key --slot string                       security key slot to use for generated key (default: signature) (authentication|signature|card-authentication|key-management)
+      --rekor-url string                  [EXPERIMENTAL] address of rekor STL server (default "https://rekor.sigstore.dev") --rfc3161-timestamp-bundle string   path to an RFC 3161 timestamp bundle FILE --sk                                whether to use a hardware security key --slot string                       security key slot to use for generated key (default: signature) (authentication|signature|card-authentication|key-management)
       --timestamp-server-url string       url to the Timestamp RFC3161 server, default none